ddsky/spoonacular-api-clients/csharp/docs/DefaultApi.md

-            var maxVitaminB12 = 100;  // decimal? | The maximum amount of Vitamin B12 in micrograms the recipe can have. (optional) var minFiber = 0;  // decimal? | The minimum amount of fiber in grams the recipe must have. (optional) var maxFiber = 100;  // decimal? | The maximum amount of fiber in grams the recipe can have. (optional) var minFolate = 0;  // decimal? | The minimum amount of folate in grams the recipe must have. (optional) var maxFolate = 100;  // decimal? | The maximum amount of folate in grams the recipe can have. (optional) var minFolicAcid = 0;  // decimal? | The minimum amount of folic acid in grams the recipe must have. (optional) var maxFolicAcid = 100;  // decimal? | The maximum amount of folic acid in grams the recipe can have. (optional) var minIodine = 0;  // decimal? | The minimum amount of iodine in grams the recipe must have. (optional) var maxIodine = 100;  // decimal? | The maximum amount of iodine in grams the recipe can have. (optional) var minIron = 0;  // decimal? | The minimum amount of iron in milligrams the recipe must have. (optional) var maxIron = 100;  // decimal? | The maximum amount of iron in milligrams the recipe can have. (optional) var minMagnesium = 0;  // decimal? | The minimum amount of magnesium in milligrams the recipe must have. (optional)
+            var maxVitaminB12 = 100;  // decimal? | The maximum amount of Vitamin B12 in micrograms the recipe can have. (optional) var minFiber = 0;  // decimal? | The minimum amount of fiber in grams the recipe must have. (optional) var maxFiber = 100;  // decimal? | The maximum amount of fiber in grams the recipe can have. (optional) var minFolate = 0;  // decimal? | The minimum amount of folate in micrograms the recipe must have. (optional) var maxFolate = 100;  // decimal? | The maximum amount of folate in micrograms the recipe can have. (optional) var minFolicAcid = 0;  // decimal? | The minimum amount of folic acid in micrograms the recipe must have. (optional) var maxFolicAcid = 100;  // decimal? | The maximum amount of folic acid in micrograms the recipe can have. (optional) var minIodine = 0;  // decimal? | The minimum amount of iodine in micrograms the recipe must have. (optional) var maxIodine = 100;  // decimal? | The maximum amount of iodine in micrograms the recipe can have. (optional) var minIron = 0;  // decimal? | The minimum amount of iron in milligrams the recipe must have. (optional) var maxIron = 100;  // decimal? | The maximum amount of iron in milligrams the recipe can have. (optional) var minMagnesium = 0;  // decimal? | The minimum amount of magnesium in milligrams the recipe must have. (optional)